Mystic Mountain Railroad

 Construction

 The Mystic Mountain Railroad was started in December 1999, 18 months after we bought this house.
 When we moved in, this yard was just flat, bare dirt.
 We spent from 12/98 to 12/99 planning, putting in electrical and plumbing lines, building the raised planters, labyrinth, walkways, lighting, waterfall, creek, and pond.
 It took nearly 100 yards of material to fill these - P.S. driving a Bobcat is fun!
 The wall consists of 1800 stacking blocks with 1:1 RR ties in the back.
 The labyrinth is 7,000 hand-laid pavers.
 Plants are mostly drip watered.
 We did everything, except the concrete and flagstone walkways, ourselves.
 It took about a year to build the yard and planters and another year to put in the main railroad with some plantings and structures.
 Since “completion”, plants and structures and six spurs were added.
 The train room was added in a kitchen remodel in the summer of 2001.
 In 2003-2004 the Mountain Division was created doubling the amount of track.
-The Mountain Division includes a complex four-turn helix to gain the needed elevation to create a scene with deep canyons and high bridges.
+The Mountain Division included (until 2014) a complex, double track, four-turn helix to gain the needed elevation to create a scene with deep canyons and high bridges.
 Changes (improvements?) are constantly being added and ongoing maintenance keeps me pretty busy.
+In 2013-2014 the helix was extensively revised to reduce the amount of track that wasn't visible.
+It is now a loop-to-loop track plan with a return loop and the top and another at the bottom.
+Loop switches are thrown automatically by magnet on each engine and caboose.

 Track

 The MMRR has about 1200’ of Llagas Creek code 250 Nickel Silver track resting on crushed granite or “fines”.
 This makes it easy to re-level and re-grade the track as the ground settles (since I was unwilling to wait a few seasons for the new soil in the raised planters to settle before starting RR construction).
 The minimum radius is 5’ at the loop at Providence.
 Other loops have 6-7’ radius.
 Mainline grade is 2.5% or less (except for a 4-4.5% grade in the Mountain Division, a helper district; the grade up to the train room is about 4%.
-Three long passing sidings allow for same-direction passing or reverse-direction meets.
-An extra siding near Providence provides storage for 3 trains.
+Three long passing sidings at South Providence yard allow for same-direction passing or reverse-direction meets.
+South Providence yard also has two spurs for car storage during operations.
+An extra siding near Providence provides enclosed storage for 3 trains.
 The yard in the Mountain Division has dual passing sidings.
 A turntable allows turning engines for point-to-point operation with Providence.
 Many spurs provide opportunity for freight movement operations for various industries.
-The railroad can be configured as two independent loops or a single large loop.
-Trains can also be run point-to-point for operations using the wye near Providence and the turntable in the Mountain Division for turning engines.
-Trains can also be turned on the wye just over the bridges from Outaluck.
+The railroad can be configured as two independent loops for continuous running or as point-to-point with a wye in the middle for operating sessions.
+A new town - Costa - was added in 2018 with several industries for switching operations.

 Control